 A large part is usually allocated to American stocks (either just the S&P 500, or both large and small cap companies and maybe REITs), and then smaller chunks are allocated to bonds and foreign stocks.
 The bond component is usually allocated a larger and larger share as the investor ages.
 That’s standard practice.

-The foreign index used by most indexers, including Vanguard, is distributed proportionally based on economic size, like the MSCI World ex-US index.
-In other words, a broadly diversified foreign index fund is usually heavily weighted into Japanese and European stocks, because those are the largest international economies, with smaller parts allocated to other countries like Australia, Canada, and possibly some emerging markets.
+The foreign indices used by most indexers, including Vanguard and iShares, are distributed proportionally based on economic size.
+In other words, a broadly diversified foreign index fund is usually heavily weighted into slow-growth Japanese and European stocks, because those are the largest international economies, with smaller parts allocated to other countries like Australia, Canada, and possibly some emerging markets.

 Read more here about why that’s a problem and how to fix it.